Garmelon/PFERD/CONFIG.md

 ...
 ```

 For this task, the name arrows can be used.
-They are variants of the normal
-arrows that only look at the file name instead of the entire path.

 ```
 \..*        -name-re-> !